 Are We Prepared for Pandemics?

 CTU’s Global Security Series offers background on current national and homeland security topics.
-In this series, University Dean of Security Studies, Dr. Morag, focuses on an often unaddressed area of homeland security: pandemics and its impact on public health.
+In this series, Dr. Morag focuses on an often unaddressed area of homeland security: pandemics and its impact on public health.
 In this fourth installment, Dr. Morag surveys the variety of people, systems and processes that need to coordinate to minimize the risk and spread of a pandemic.

 Despite our knowledge that a pandemic outbreak could claim hundreds to millions of lives, it is not clear whether existing systems can cope with a particularly nasty outbreak.